gnolang/gno/CONTRIBUTING.md

 To run the entire test suite through workflow files, run the following command:
 `act -v -j go-test`

+#### Testing GNO code

+If you wish to test a `.gno` Realm or Package, you can utilize the `gnodev` tool.

+1. To install it, simply run:

+`make install gnodev`

+2. Now, you can point to the directory containing the `*_test.gno` files:

+`gnodev test <path-to-dir> --verbose`

+To learn more about how `gnodev` can help you when developing gno code, you can look into the available subcommands by running:

+`gnodev --help`

 ### Repository Structure